nickbrowndev/pheonix/phoenix-project.md

 *** Coordinating changes so they don't fail (and create issues that need resolving)
 *** Ensure the orderly handling of incidents and outages to prevent interrupting key resources
 ***  (waste)
+*** It is not free, it is very expensive.
+Unplanned work is performed at the expense of all other (planned) work.
 ** It is important to find out where unplanned work is coming from.
 ** Unplanned work must be continuously eradicated (in size order) as per The Second Way, but it will always occur (Murphy's Law).
+** Unplanned work also prevents proper planning of future work, due to its urgency, so teams end up just reacting.
+This causes more projects to be piled on, which causes a death spiral.

 ## Preventing Unplanned Work
 It is important to design in features, and to reduce technical debt to prevent or reduce future unplanned work.
 * Designing for features over stability, security, scalability, manageability, operability, continuity (and all the other 'itties)
 Non-functional requirements such as these need to be designed into the product at the start, they typically cannot be retrofitted later without significant additional cost.

+## Accepting Work
+In a manufacturing plant, they review the order and the bill of materials and routings.
+Then they look at the loading of the relevant work centers in the plant and decide whether accepting more orders would jeapordise any existing commitments. (i.e. assess capacity and demand).
+This prevents the need to be scrambling to achieve all of the work, meaning less shortcuts are taken and less unplanned work occurs.

+This is 'technical debt' that's not being paid down.
+It comes from taking shortcuts, which may make sense is the short-term but the compounding interest of the debt grows over time.
+If technical debt is not reduced, a team can spend all of its effort paying interest on the debt, in the form of unplanned work.

+It is important to be able to realistically assess your capacity and be able say "no" to more work if need be, so that projects can be scheduled and delivered successfully, otherwise work gets done by who shouts loudest.
+The key to this is knowing the constraints and their loading, and protecting it to prevent any of its time being wasted.

+## Resolving a backlog
+To increase control of the system, new work needs to be prevent, and other WIP work needs to be reduced or frozen in order to focus reducing the WIP of the most critical task, and improve performance.
+* Due date performance increases as WIP goes down
+* Due date performance decreates as WIP goes up
+Even if it means people are less loaded, the waste is in the (invisible) WIP that's stuck in the system at present.
+To get the critical task through, add additional resources where possible to get the work moving.

+## Tackling techinical debt
+1. Identify the top areas of technical debt
+1. Tackle them in order to reduce the amount of unplanned work in the system.

 # Cultural Change
 It is important to reinforce a culture of operational rigor and discipline, in order for this process to work.